- Event Wins - 5

 By 2006, at his third attempt at the Splash world championship, Tuke won his first world title at 17 years old.
 He also competed at two youth world championships in the 29er class.

 After a 2008 Olympic campaign in the two-person Tornado, in which he failed to qualify, Tuke received an email from Peter Burling, his former competitor in the 420 class.
-Tuke was intrigued by Burling’s proposition for the pair to team up in the 49er and the rest is history, literally.
+Tuke was intrigued by Burling’s proposition for the pair to team up in the 49er - and the rest is history.

-One of the sport’s most dominant duos, Burling and Tuke have won six world championship titles (including four in a row from 2013-2016), two world championship silver medals, Olympic gold and silver, and the 2017 America’s Cup crown.
+One of the sport’s most dominant duos, Burling and Tuke have won six world championship titles (including four in a row from 2013-2016), two world championship silver medals, Olympic gold and silver, and the 2017 and 2021 America’s Cup crowns.
 No other team has won more than three world titles in the class.

 Their silver medal at the 2012 Olympics in London marked New Zealand’s 100th Olympic medal.
 Four years later, after winning more than two dozen major regattas along the way, they were named New Zealand’s flag bearers for the Opening Ceremony in Rio.
 They went on to claim gold there, winning by a 43-point margin, the highest of any sailing class at the Olympics in more than 50 years.

-Together they were named Rolex World Sailor of the Year in 2015.
+Together Burling and Tuke were named Rolex World Sailor of the Year in 2015.

 Outside of his partnership with Burling, Tuke won the 2006 Splash world title and 2009 29er world title, plus world championship silver in the A-Class in 2014 and bronze in the A-Class in 2018.
 He also finished second in the 2017-18 Volvo Ocean Race on Mapfre – one place in front of Burling.